 English writer Virginia Woolf

 “Influenza, which rages all over the place, has come next door… Rain for the first time for weeks today and a funeral next door; dead of influenza,” wrote Virginia Woolf in her diary in 1918.

 The writer had several bouts of the disease in 1918 and was advised bed rest for eight days.
 She also wrote an essay On being ill where she chronicles the mental effects of the disease.

 Bohemian novelist Franz Kafka

 Franz Kafka contracted the flu in Prague in October 1918.
-From his sickbed he witnessed the fall of the Austro-Hungarian Empire through his window.
+As he suffered from the Flu, he also witnessed the fall of the Austro-Hungarian Empire.
 “Getting the fever as a subject of the Habsburg monarchy and recovering from it as a citizen of a Czech democracy was certainly overwhelming, but also a little comical,” wrote his biographer.

 The history of war and the history of disease are not parallel histories.
 They meander but they meet- in shared experiences, art and literature.
 Thereby promising an eternal presence in words and artistic expression.

 📣 Join our Telegram channel (The Indian Express) for the latest news and updates

 - The Indian Express website has been rated GREEN for its credibility and trustworthiness by Newsguard, a global service that rates news sources for their journalistic standards.